Cupping Notes: Milk Chocolate, with hints of Cherry and slight Sweet Lemon

 In this photo:

-We have been fortunate to be at the Vida Joven Farm during harvest time.
+We have been fortunate to be at the Vida Joven Farm in Nicaragua during harvest time.
 Many families earn their yearly income during these five months of hand picking the red coffee cherries.
 Adults and children alike are involved.